Leading research underway at BC Cancer – Victoria

 These pursuits range from laboratory to clinical research, and from improving day-today patient care to testing world-first treatment options that are revolutionizing the future of cancer care.
 An example of the latter is our effort to improve outcomes through a new treatment approach called Adoptive T Cell Therapy, specifically CAR-T Cell Therapy and Oncogene-Targeted T Cell Therapy.

-This is a provincial program that is enabled through our Conconi Family Immunotherapy Lab at the Trev & Joyce Deeley Research Centre within the BC Cancer, Vancouver Island Centre.
+This is a provincial program that is enabled through our Conconi Family Immunotherapy Lab at the Trev & Joyce Deeley Research Centre within BC Cancer – Victoria.

 CAR-T cells have shown very promising clinical success rate, with a 90 per cent response rate in otherwise incurable B cell leukemia.